Fulfurd History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Fulfurd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fulfurd family to the New World and Oceana
+Migration of the Fulfurd family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Fulfurds to arrive on North American shores: Joe Fulford who settled in St. Christopher in 1635; John Fulford, who settled in New England in 1751; and William Fulforth, who settled in Philadelphia in 1844.
 Andrew Fulforde was the captain of ".